jitanshuraut/Devheat_Ragnarok/README.md

 ## 🔷Feature of this Website
 ```
-1. User can analysis diffrent stocks and crypto coins andtheir prices with help of Graphs.
+1. User can analyse diffrent stocks and crypto coins and their prices with help of Graphs.
    So They can select best ones for Profit.

 2. User can do virtual trading with real crypto coins.